turingschool/backend-curriculum-site/module1/lessons/hashes_arts_and_crafts.md

 * Person `B` is in charge of the physical model - you'll need 3 more tags
 * Person `C` is in charge of working in IRB (in such a way that the others can see!)

-Start with an empty `data` hash in both the physical space and IRB.
+Start with an empty `beads` hash in both the physical space and in `pry`.

-For the IRB person, recall that you can create a simple `Bead` model like this:
+For the pry person, recall that you can create a simple `Bead` model like this:

 ```ruby
 class Bead